dataprotectionscholarsnetwork/dataprotectionscholarsnetwork.github.io/content/en/_index.md

 **promoting** the study of data protection law in Europe and beyond.

 Sign-up to our newsletter by sending us [a subscription email](mailto:data-protection-scholars-join@lists.uvt.nl?subject=subscribe&body=subscribe).
 If you do not receive back an email with instructions for the confirmation of your subscription within few minutes, please check your spam folder.
 For information, contact us at [dpscholars@protonmail.com](mailto:dpscholars@protonmail.com).
+You can also follow us on Bluesky at [@dataprotectionscholars.network](https://bsky.app/profile/dataprotectionscholars.network).